zanata/zanata-server/frontend/src/main/web/docs/esnext.md

 # ES Next

-ES6/ES2015 and increasingly ES7/ES2016 code can be (and is preferred) throughout the front-end.
+ES6/ES2015 and increasingly ES7/ES2016 code can be used (and is preferred) throughout the front-end.
 It is compiled using Babel during the build into browser compatible javascript.